Daily news, dev blogs, and stories from Game Developer straight to your inbox

-A Tagged rep revealed to Gamasutra that its acquisition of Hi5 is an "asset-only" purchase, and it will not bring on board video game industry veteran and now-former Hi5 president and CTO Alex St. John, nor any of Hi5's staff.
+"Social discovery" network Tagged told Gamasutra that its acquisition of Hi5 is an "asset-only" purchase, and it will not bring in the social gaming site's staff or president/CTO Alex St. John.